ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 Network, which will be discussed in detail here.

-In addition to its designed uses, the Crowdsourced Network also provided stalkers with a means to anonymously upload and download location reports from BLE trackers.
+In addition to its designed uses, the Crowdsourced Network also provided stalkers with a means to track others by planting a tracking tag on them and then using the CN to locate the tracker.
 Thus, this document outlines the requirements and responsibilities of the Crowdsourced Network to verify the authenticity of the participants, while also preserving user privacy.

-- First, the Crowdsourced Network should to ensure that only authentic Finding Devices are sending reports to the Crowdsourced Network, and this should occur via an authenticated and encrypted channel.
+- First, the Crowdsourced Network should nsure that only authentic Finding Devices are sending reports to the Crowdsourced Network, and this should occur via an authenticated and encrypted channel.
 This will help prevent malicious actors from interfering with location